github-education-resources/classroom/docs/setup-canvas.md

 These steps will walk you through the process of configuring GitHub Classroom as an external tool within Canvas.

-**Note**: We currently do not support free teacher accounts due to the [limitations of features available](https://learn.canvas.net/courses/1233/pages/canvas-free-for-teachers-account-registration-and-login)
+**Note**: Canvas does not support adding external apps for free accounts and cannot be used with GitHub Classroom at this time.
+See more about the restrictions [here](https://learn.canvas.net/courses/1233/pages/canvas-free-for-teachers-account-registration-and-login).
 {: class="warning"}

 ### Prerequisites